How to get your Will witnessed whilst social distancing

 "First identify whether any member of their household is eligible to act as a witness.
 For example, this could be a lodger or housemate, or a carer.
 If no one in the house fits the required criteria, then the next option would be to ask a neighbour or friend if they can act as a witness.

-You and each of your witnesses should all maintain the required 2m distance from one another while signing the Will.
+You and each of your witnesses should all maintain the recommended distance from one another while signing the Will.
 This could be carried out in an outdoor space where each person separately approaches the Will to sign within clear view of the other two."

 Read this information on how you could write your Will whilst social distancing.